-- Field placement at current place of employment (POE) is discouraged.
-The USC Suzanne Dworak-Peck School of Social adheres to the guidelines and standards of the Council on Social Work Education (Accreditation Standard 2.2.11 page 13) regarding employment and MSW internship.
+The USC School of Social adheres to the guidelines and standards of the Council on Social Work Education (Accreditation Standard 2.2.11 page 13) regarding employment and MSW internship.
 A formal process and protocol is in place regarding this arrangement.
 Students must meet with a Field Faculty/Field Liaison for clarification and assistance.
-Field Faculty and the Assistant Deans will determine the merit of any inquiries and requests. - CSWE standards require that field education assignments and supervision are completely different and separate from employment assignments and supervision (Accreditation Standard 2.2.11 page 13).
-This standard will be applied to all POE related requests. - Note: Any POE request or placement comes with inherent risks.
-Students must be aware that any employment related disciplinary actions and/or termination at any point in time at current field placement may also lead to termination of field internship.
-Hours accrued at the time of termination may not count toward the required hours of the Field Practicum.
+Field Faculty and the Assistant Deans will determine the merit of any inquiries and requests.